fbpx

 3. Data distribution: once the FTTN connection and other required equipment are set up, you can enjoy internet suitable for various online activities, including streaming, online gaming, video conferencing, and more.

-It’s important to note that, as mentioned, individuals and businesses don’t have a say when it comes to the connection type available to them, so you won’t be able to select FTTN or another connection type off the bat, but it’s still important to understand how it functions.
+It’s important to note that, as mentioned, you don’t have a say when it comes to the connection type available, so you won’t be able to select FTTN or another connection type off the bat, but it’s still important to understand how it functions.

 How is my FTTN NBN connection installed and what equipment do I need?